YongHsiangHsieh/Agentic-Networks-Incident-Copilot/README.md

 These are near-term evolutions beyond the current prototype to make the system even more production-ready and flexible:

-- Deployment via AWS Bedrock Agents: Package and operate the copilot using AWS Bedrock Agents/Agent Core for managed, secure runtime in AWS environments.
+- Deployment via AWS Bedrock AgentCore: Package and operate the copilot using AWS Bedrock AgentCore for a managed, secure runtime in AWS environments.
 - Richer LangGraph branching and retries: In addition to human-in-the-loop, allow developers/engineers to branch, retry, or stop at any approval or decision point; different paths for different scenarios.
 - From push-only to assisted fetch: Today you push incident context at start.
 We’ll add human-permissioned data fetchers so the system can pull metrics/logs/topology on demand (with explicit approvals), reducing manual data wrangling.
 - Real-time monitoring integration: Begin with AWS services (e.g., CloudWatch/Prometheus connectors).
 On incident, the copilot can fetch the latest telemetry automatically (with human approval), so engineers don’t have to assemble the data first.

+- Playbooks at scale with RAG + databases: As the playbook library grows, retrieval will use Retrieval-Augmented Generation (RAG) and database-backed indexing for efficient lookup and re-ranking by context.
+This enables richer, situational selection across many playbooks while remaining explainable and safe.

 See the Wiki for implementation notes and integration options.